-- Giving or receiving assistance or information in any manner, including person-to-person, notes, text messages, or e-mails, during an examination or in the preparation of other assignments without the authorization of the instructor; - Using crib sheets or unauthorized notes (unless the instructor provides explicit permission); - Copying from another individual's exam.
+- Giving or receiving assistance or information in any manner, including person-to-person, notes, text messages, or e-mails, during an examination or in the preparation of other assignments without the authorization of the instructor; - Receiving assistance via artificial intelligence (AI) and other emerging technologies without the authorization of the instructor; - Using crib sheets or unauthorized notes (unless the instructor provides explicit permission); - Copying from another individual's exam.

-Failure to comply with any and all Touro University test procedures will be considered a violation of the Academic Integrity Policy.
+Failure to comply with any and all Touro University System test procedures will be considered a violation of the Academic Integrity Policy.

-Research Misconduct and Other Unethical Conduct
+Research Misconduct

 The integrity of the scientific enterprise requires adherence to the highest ethical standards in the conduct of research and research training.
 Therefore, students and other trainees conducting research are bound by the same ethical guidelines that apply to faculty investigators, based on the Public Health Service regulations dated May 17, 2005.
 Research misconduct is defined in the USPHS Policy as "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results."